-Copies of the Trust Deed and of any Supplemental Deeds of the Scheme and the prospectus may be inspected at the registered office of the Manager.
-A copy of the prospectus is obtainable free of charge from the Manager at its Head Office.
-An administration fee charged may be applied by the Manager for copies of the Trust Deed and any Supplemental Deeds.
+Copies of the Trust Deed and of any Supplemental Deeds of the Scheme and the prospectus may be inspected between 9.00am and 5.00pm every Business Day at the registered office of the Manager, which address is shown within Appendix V. A copy of the prospectus is obtainable free of charge from the Manager at its Head Office, whose address is shown within Appendix V.